The National Collegiate Club Golf Association runs competitive weekend college golf tournaments for students during the Fall and Spring semesters

 Who is eligible to compete?

 To be eligible for NCCGA tournaments, a student must be currently enrolled full-time at their college (as defined by their school).
 Students must have amateur status.
 Please check with your individual NCAA coach for eligibility concerns.
-We do allow NCAA golfers to participate if your season has been cancelled.

 Undergraduate, graduate, community college, PGM, Medical, PHD, and law school students are all eligible to play (provided they meet the other eligibility requirements).
 There are no age restrictions for NCCGA tournaments.